Need money fast to pay for an urgent expense? A short-term loan could be the answer.

 How to qualify for a payday loan in Ontario

-Payday loans in Ontario tend to have slightly different eligibility requirements than personal loans.
+Payday loans in Ontario have slightly different eligibility requirements than personal loans.
 Unlike personal loans, there are no minimum credit score requirements, and lenders are more likely to accept borrowers with non-employment income such as government benefits.

 While the exact requirements depend on the lender, you will typically need to meet the following criteria: